junanchn/2fa-bat/README.md

 ## How to get your secret key

-When enabling 2FA on a service (GitHub, GitLab, etc.), look for the option **"Can't scan the code?"** or **"Enter manually"**.
-Copy the Base32 key (letters A-Z and digits 2-7, often shown with spaces).
+When enabling 2FA on a service, look for the manual entry option near the QR code:

+- **GitHub**: Settings → Password and authentication → click **"setup key"** below the QR code
+- **GitLab**: Edit profile → Account → Register authenticator → the key is displayed next to the QR code

-Save it to a plain text file, e.g. `github-junanchn.txt`.
+Copy the Base32 key (letters A-Z and digits 2-7) and save it to a text file, e.g. `github-junanchn.txt`.

 ## Requirements